smscx/smscx-api-php-library/README.md

         '+3069125917xx',
     ],
     'from' => 'InfoText',
-    'text' => 'Redeem this voucher and you will get 30% discount off all Summer Fashion ', 'allowInvalid' => true,
+    'text' => 'Redeem this voucher and you will get 30% discount off all Summer Fashion {{optoutLink}}', 'allowInvalid' => true,
     'transliteration' => [
         'alphabet' => 'NON_GSM',